 After the deed is signed in March, DoC will retain ownership of all facilities, jetties, tracks, huts and the motor camp at Waikaremoana.
-However, the new Te Urewera board will have full management control.
+However, the new Te Urewera will have full management control.

 Tuhoe sees the motor camp as a major facility for the area and community, and will encourage tourism and commercial expansion.

 Trout fisherman David Parker said there had been a lot of voluntary work done by his and others’ families at Home Bay, including roading, pontoons, car parks and sheds.